 Subscription Event Triggering

-A subscription request must always contain a filter operation that describes the trigger event that leads to that the server dispatches an asynchronous event message.
-For the filter variants "range" or "change", the triggering is dependent on the signal value.
-When the request addresses multiple signals, the triggering condition shall only be evaluated on one of the signals, which is the first signal in the parameter array of paths.
-The first path in the array must therefore not contain wildcards to address multiple signals.
-In this case one of the path addresses in the wildcard expression must be selected as the first array element, which can then be followed by the wildcard expression.
-The duplicate reference to one signal that this leads to shall be resolved by the server to a singleton in the event messages.
+A subscription request MUST include a filter operation that defines the trigger event causing the server to dispatch an asynchronous event message.
+For "range" and "change" filter variants, triggering depends on the signal value.
+When a request addresses multiple signals, the triggering condition SHALL be evaluated for only one signal, specifically the first signal in the paths parameter array.
+The first path in the array MUST NOT contain wildcards, as it determines the triggering signal.
+If a wildcard expression is used, one of the resolved path addresses MUST be explicitly selected as the first array element, followed by the wildcard expression.
+If this results in a duplicate reference to the same signal, the server SHALL resolve it into a singleton in the event messages.

 Access Control Model